 Communities Organized for Relational Power in Action (COPA)

-COPA is a part of a nationwide network of broad-based organizations, building capacity for social change through relationship, curiosity and disciplined organizing.
+COPA is part of a nationwide network of broad-based organizations, building capacity for social change through relationships, curiosity, and disciplined organizing.

 Health Care Team

 COPA is working toward a just healthcare system which guarantees quality services for all, young and old, those with documents and those without.
 In 2015, COPA organized to create Esperanza Care to provide health care coverage for those without legal documentation in Monterey County.
 It now serves 4,500 people and inspired the statewide expansion of MediCal to cover all immigrants without documents.
 In response to Covid-19, COPA organized to secure $5M county funding to launch VIDA, the community health worker program that employed trusted leaders who removed barriers to testing, isolation, paid sick leave, rental assistance and vaccines.

 In Santa Cruz, we have an opportunity to expand health care access, especially mental health care, during negotiations of the Access to Care agreement with all major health care providers, including Kaiser Permanente.
 Stories from teens in their struggles with mental health are especially heart-wrenching.
 While there is an emergency response team mobile clinic, the hours are limited to 8 to 5, Monday through Friday when teens are in school and need it least.
 No one knows the resource exists and those that have used it report their parents receiving a bill for payment, further discouraging teens to access help if their parents cannot afford it.
 At COPA’s 10/24/22 County Supervisors Candidate Assembly, we received commitments from all candidates to work with us to address these problems.